 The North Carolina Coastal Federation accepts internship applications for fall, spring, and summer terms.
 Term dates are based on the UNCW calendar year.
 Interns typically work 10-15 hours a week.
 The Federation’s business hours are Monday – Friday, 8:30 a.m. – 5:00 p.m.
-Interns are also required to occasionally work events and attend meetings on nights and weekends occasionally.
+Interns are also required to work events and attend meetings on nights and weekends occasionally.
 This is an unpaid internship position.

 Student Duties: The intern will work as part of the southeast regional office team at the Fred and Alice Stanback Coastal Education Center in the Wrightsville Beach Historic Square to implement coastal education and engagement activities to support the Federation’s community outreach, advocacy, habitat restoration, and water quality initiatives.